Equipment

 12 lb.

-A character can don or doff a buckler as part of changing their weapons.
-A buckler only adds its bonus to armour class against melee attacks.
+A character can don or doff a small shield as part of changing their weapons.
+A small shield only adds its bonus to armour class against melee attacks.

 Regular Shield